All posts

 What is the relationship between ChatGPT Apps and MCP Apps?

-Why aren't my ChatGPT App changes showing up after deployment?
+Why are my ChatGPT App changes not showing up after deployment?

 ChatGPT aggressively caches MCP resources.
-You must update the Resource URI on your MCP server AND click "Refresh" in the ChatGPT Connector modal for every change.
-Use sunpeak's built-in cache-busting which appends timestamps to Resource URIs on every build.
+You must update the Resource URI on your MCP server AND click "Refresh" in the ChatGPT Connector modal for every change. sunpeak handles cache-busting automatically by appending timestamps to Resource URIs on every build.

 What is the correct architecture for a ChatGPT App?

-Structure your ChatGPT App according to MCP concepts: an App contains one or more Resources (UI pages/views), and each Resource can have one or more Tools (API actions).
-This architecture aligns with how ChatGPT expects to interact with your app.
-Sunpeak enforces this structure by convention.
+Structure your ChatGPT App according to MCP concepts: an App contains one or more Resources (UI pages), and each Resource can have one or more Tools (API actions).
+Tools reference their UI via the _meta.ui.resourceUri field.
+This architecture aligns with how ChatGPT and Claude expect to interact with your app.

 What undocumented ChatGPT App runtime APIs are available?

 Undocumented APIs include callCompletion, streamCompletion, downloadFile, uploadFile, notifyEscapeKey, requestModal, requestCheckout, openExternal, sendFollowUpMessage, and more.
-These may change without notice but enable powerful features in your ChatGPT App.
-Sunpeak exposes many of these through its React hooks.
+These may change without notice but enable features beyond the official documentation. sunpeak exposes many of these through its typed React hooks.